merenlab/merenlab.org/software/anvio/help/programs/anvi-setup-scg-databases/index.md

 {:.notice}
-**No one has described the usage of this program** :/ If you would like to contribute, please see usage examples [here](https://github.com/merenlab/anvio/tree/master/anvio/docs), and feel free to add a Markdown formatted file in this directory named "anvi-setup-scg-databases.md".
+**No one has described the usage of this program** :/ If you would like to contribute, please see previous examples [here](https://github.com/merenlab/anvio/tree/master/anvio/docs/programs), and feel free to add a Markdown formatted file in that directory named "anvi-setup-scg-databases.md".
 For a template, you can use the markdown file for `anvi-gen-contigs-database`.
 THANK YOU!

 ## Additional Resources